Chart Color Schemes

 Amaroo is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Amaroo, as per the latest Census evaluation, 78.5% of dwellings were houses, with the remaining 21.5% comprising semi-detached homes, apartments, and other types.
-This compares to the Australian Capital Territory's (ACT) breakdown of 66.3% houses and 33.7% other dwellings.
-Home ownership in Amaroo stood at 22.4%, with mortgaged properties accounting for 49.6% and rented dwellings making up 28.0%.
-The median monthly mortgage repayment in the area was $2,158, exceeding the ACT average of $2,123.
-Weekly rent in Amaroo averaged $460, slightly higher than the ACT's $462.
-Nationally, Amaroo's median monthly mortgage repayments were significantly higher at $2,158 compared to the Australian average of $1,863, and weekly rents were substantially above the national figure of $375.
+Amaroo's dwelling structure, as per the latest Census, consisted of 78.5% houses and 21.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Australian Capital Territory's 66.3% houses and 33.7% other dwellings.
+Home ownership in Amaroo was at 22.4%, with mortgaged dwellings at 49.6% and rented ones at 28.0%.
+The median monthly mortgage repayment was $2,158, higher than the Australian Capital Territory average of $2,123.
+Median weekly rent in Amaroo was $460, slightly above the Australian Capital Territory figure of $462.
+Nationally, Amaroo's mortgage repayments were significantly higher at $2,158 compared to the Australian average of $1,863, and rents were substantially higher at $460 compared to the national figure of $375.

 Frequently Asked Questions - Housing